pgomez-r/inception/guide/10_LINK_SERVICES.md

 Let's update our docker-compose.yml to reflect the new volumes and the network in the containers that need to.
 We will do this by adding or uncommenting service dependencies and options - remember that some of them were previously left to do-.
 Also, I am going to reorder the services so they follow the dependency order: mariadb(no dependecy) - wordpress(depens on mariadb) - nginx(depens on wordpress).

+TODO: EXPLAIN HERE THE MAIN CHANGES -> Aside adding volumes and network sections, add each volume to the service using it: db for mariadb + same shared volume for nginx and wp

 Our new file will look like this:

 ```